ArminJo/Ultimate-Battery-Tester/README.md

 <br/>

 # Features
-- **Measures the ESR (equivalent series resistance) of the battery.** This is an indicator of the health of the battery.
+- **Measurement of the ESR (equivalent series resistance) of the battery.** This is an indicator of the health of the battery.
-- **Stores voltage, current and ESR graph for up to 22 hours as well as capacity in EEPROM** while discharging.
+- **Storing of voltage, current and ESR graph for up to 22 hours as well as capacity in EEPROM** while discharging.
-- The **voltage stored and displayed is the "no load" voltage**, and is therefore **independent of the ESR**, as is the capacity.
+- The **stored and displayed voltage is the "no load" voltage**, and is therefore **independent of the ESR**, as is the capacity.
-- Current measurement or EEPROM stored measurement graph can be displayed with Arduino Plotter.
+- Current measurement values or complete EEPROM stored measurement graph can be displayed with **Arduino Plotter**.
-- Display of no load voltage.
-This is to be independent from load resistor.
 - Easy **continuing of interrupted discharge measurements**.
 - Display of ESR, voltage, current and capacity on a **1602 LCD**.
 - Display of values and the **discharge graph on a tablet or mobile** running the [BlueDisplay](https://play.google.com/store/apps/details?id=de.joachimsmeyer.android.bluedisplay) app.
-- Computes **"Standard" capacity** between NominalFullVoltageMillivolt and SwitchOffVoltageMillivoltHigh to enable better comparison.
+- Computing of **"Standard" capacity** between NominalFullVoltageMillivolt and SwitchOffVoltageMillivoltHigh to enable better comparison of capacity measurements.
 - Selectable cutoff voltage `Standard`, `Low` and `Zero` (for research).
 E.g. for Li-ion they are 4.3 V, 3.0 V and 0.18 V.
-- Supports **2 different load resistors** for different battery voltages to keep current below 600 mA.
+- Support of **2 different load resistors** for different battery voltages to keep current below 600 mA.
+- Support of **4 automatically selected voltage ranges** 2.2 V, 4.4 V, 17.6 V and 64.9 V. This results in a high resolution ranging from 2.1 mV to 63 mV.
-- Supports battery voltages up to 20 volt (@5V Arduino VCC) and external load resistor e.g. for measuring of battery packs.
+- Support of **external series load resistor** e.g. for measuring of battery packs.
 - **Logger mode (voltage + current)** for charting external charger or similar devices.
-- If the ESR is changing a lot, the **load voltage** can be determined by looking at the current, because the load resistance is constant.
+- In case the ESR is changing a lot, the **load voltage** can be determined by looking at the current, because the load resistance is constant.

 <br/>